phrozen/gestrada.dev/content/posts/the-game-of-life/index.md

 That seems simple enough, to implement this we have to maintain two states, the current generation and the next generation, and we can reuse both states by swapping them in each time step.
 To calculate the next generation state we have to iterate over the current one, and for each cell, check all it's neighbours and get a count of how many are alive, then proceed to seed the next generation based on these rules.
 After that, the next generation becomes the current generation and we start all over again.
 Let's do this!

 There are hundreds of implementations of _Conway's Game of Life_ all over the internet, there is even one for the console in the [Go documentation](https://golang.org/doc/play/life.go) and of course there is another one in the [p5.js examples](https://p5js.org/examples/simulate-game-of-life.html), so let's try something different.
 This time let's work with 1D arrays!
-One dimensional arrays (or just arrays as we know them) are usually used in computer graphic to represent images, frame buffers and all kind of two dimensional matrix.
+One dimensional arrays (or just arrays as we know them) are usually used in computer graphics to represent images, frame buffers and all kinds of two dimensional matrices.
 The reason is, there is no concept of 2D arrays for computers, those are just mathematical constructs on top of arbitrary data on any length.
 Usually the most resource intensive part of any graphics sketch is the rendering, and 2D arrays are not very optimal because we have to iterate over them and set each pixel 1 by 1 (or 1 row at a time), but with 1D arrays we could set the whole pixel data in a single assignment if we plan for it!

 #### Writing some code